 The person must be lawfully driving at the time with a valid driver’s license.
 Diversion usually involves agreeing to be supervised, paying some costs, doing community service, and getting some counseling.
 DUI diversion is similar to a DUI sentence.
 The person completes a period of supervision, completes some tasks, pays the fines, does community service, and receives counseling.
 If they successfully complete those tasks, most prosecutors may agree to reduce the charge from DUI to reckless driving, which is a second-degree misdemeanor instead of a first-degree misdemeanor.

-There are a few reasons why avoiding a first-offense DUI conviction on a record is important.
-When the DUI is a first and only offense, the individual can still say that they were never convicted of a criminal act or a crime.
+There are a few reasons why avoiding a first-offense DUI conviction in Ft.
+Lauderdale on a record is important.
+When the DUI is the first and only offense, the individual can still say that they were never convicted of a criminal act or a crime.
 It also opens up the possibility of getting the record sealed.
 If they are successful in doing that, they can eliminate the DUI arrest.
 Just because the charge was reduced from DUI to reckless driving, that does not change the fact that the person was originally arrested for a DUI.
 They can then eliminate the arrest and the record of the reduction of the charge and procedure they went through to get to that reckless driving.